Zicklin Undergraduate Honors Programs

 This is an interdisciplinary case course that gives students a unique appreciation of the complexity of real-world business situations.
 It features cases taught by a team of faculty members from a variety of disciplines along with an impressive group of business executives.
 Guests in the spring included Mr. Larry Zicklin who taught cases in business ethics; a networking expert who has authored many books on the subject; and two Wall Street executives who taught a special class that explored the causes underlying the financial crisis of 2008.
 By teaching students to analyze complex problems and to develop workable solutions, this course helps to prepare students for the real-world problems that they will confront in the capstone courses BUS 6100H and BUS 6300H.

-BUS 4093H - Special Topics: Maximizing Individual and Organizational Performance
+BUS 4113H - Special Topics: Advanced Organizational Behavior

 Special Features and Benefits